computefoundation/gnu-linux-shell-scripting.packaged-solutions/file_management/file_locating/locatefile/README.md

 locatefile my-doc # returns "/home/user/documents/my-document.txt"
 ```

-*Use any part of the file or directory name; the first match will be returned.*
+*Any part of the file name can be used; the first match will be returned*

 ```bash
 locatefile shr # returns "/home/user/.bashrc"
 ```

-*Locate a file or directory in a mounted drive (see the MOUNTPOINT_PATHS variable in [configurations](configurations) for more information).*
+*A file can be located in a mounted drive (see the MOUNTPOINT_PATHS variable in [configurations](configurations) for more information)*

 ```bash
 locatefile stat # returns "MNTPNT_PATH/records/external/statistics.txt" (if the drive containing the